agnescameron/underbelly-index/README.md

 * Test and Validate

 Each folder's README contains some discussion as to what stage of this pipeline process the datasets are currently at (with information such as scripts and schemas attached if possible).

+## Other Combined approaches

+Hello Cookie -- getting recipe and process